Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 These are so-called mini-games for no other reason other than wasting time.
 This trend has increased in 2020 and 2021 and looks set to develop further in 2022.
 The need for fast games that you can plunge into in a couple of minutes while, for example, waiting for your bus, is always relevant.

 What makes them even more popular is that you don't even need to spend a lot of resources to create such games.
 And sometimes such an application can bring you big profits.

 The trends above show that the traditional way of doing business is constantly challenged by modern mobile technologies.
 Mobile devices transform the way we do shopping, pay bills, or search for information.
 With better mobile applications and more efficient technologies, people will be more comfortable with new solutions opportunities.

 Only those who embrace the change will win and develop their businesses.
-If you want to be among them, you will need a reliable and trustworthy partner experienced in mobile app development.
+If you want to be among them, you will need a reliable and trustworthy mobile app developers on board.